realAndi/doesmyipcam.work/README.md

 - 💾 Local storage for camera settings
 - 📲 PWA support for installation on mobile devices
 - 🎨 Modern, responsive UI

+## Security Note

+This application stores camera credentials locally in your browser's storage.
+While this provides convenience, please be aware:
+- Only use this app on trusted devices
+- Never share your browser data or device with untrusted parties
+- Consider using dedicated camera accounts with limited permissions
+- Regularly update your camera passwords

 ## Tech Stack